-D. M EASURES THAT COMMUNICATE TO TH HE CAMPUS COMMUNITY AND THE P PUBLIC 1

-- ✓ Information should be sent to parents and students prior to the start of school concerning school policies related to (check all that apply): - Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 x - Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 X - Who to contact at the school if student has symptoms or may have been exposed: Mrs. Heather Drew, Principal - How to conduct a symptom check before student leaves home Parent Square - Required use of face masks X - Importance of student compliance with any physical distancing and infection control policies in place - Changes in academic and extracurricular programming in order to avert risk X - ullet School policies concerning parent visits to school and advisability of contacting the school remotely $\underline{\times}$ - Importance of providing the school with up-to-date emergency contact information including multiple parent contact options - Other: \\\\\ - A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website. - Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing.
+D. MEASURES THAT COMMUNICATE TO THE CAMPUS COMMUNITY AND THE PUBLIC Information should be sent to parents and students prior to the start of school concerning school policie related to (check all that apply): Isolation and quarantine policies as they apply to students who have symptoms or may have bee exposed to COVID-19 Options for COVID-19 testing if the student or a family member has symptoms or has been expose to COVID-19 Who to contact at the school if student has symptoms or may have been exposed: Heather Drew, Principal Leona Cox Community School How to conduct a symptom check before student leaves home Required use of face masks Importance of student compliance with any physical distancing and infection control policies in place Changes in academic and extracurricular programming in order to avert risk School policies concerning parent visits to school and advisability of contacting the school remotely Importance of providing the school with up-to-date emergency contact information including multiple parent contact options

+A A copy of this protocol is posted at all public entrances to the school and uploaded to a public facing page on the school or district website.

+Signage has been posted throughout the school reminding staff and students of policies concerning use of face masks and importance of hand washing.

+Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19.

+The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases.

+Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing, and hand washing.